ARMmbed/mbed-os-5-docs/docs/reference/api/connectivity/bluetooth/Gap.md

 Advertising, scanning and connection all have parameters that let the user find a compromise between desired power consumption levels and latency and efficiency of these processes.

-### Gap class reference
+### GAP class reference

 [![View code](https://www.mbed.com/embed/?type=library)](https://os.mbed.com/docs/v5.6/mbed-os-api-doxy/class_gap.html)

-### Gap example
+### GAP example

-Here is an example demonstrating how to use the Gap API to advertise, scan, connect and disconnect and how parameters influence efficiency of these actions.
+Here is an example demonstrating how to use the GAP API to advertise, scan, connect and disconnect and how parameters influence efficiency of these actions.

 [![View code](https://www.mbed.com/embed/?url=https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-ble-GAP/)](https://os.mbed.com/teams/mbed-os-examples/code/mbed-os-example-ble-GAP)